isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Tonkin Jasmine.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<img title="Tonkin Jasmine growing up a square trellis.
 Photo by Jacqueline Chua." src="/images/Plants/tonkinjasmine_trellis_jacquelinechua.jpg">
 	<p>This vine needs about <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of direct sunlight or 6-8 hours of indirect sunlight</a>.
-This plant will grow faster in direct sunlight but will tolerate shadier conditions.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">moist, well-drained soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
-It is also tolerant of drought and infertile soils but is unable to stand <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>.
-The plant can be grown in smaller pots about 15cm deep, but growth will be less vigorous due to the shallow soil.</p>
+This plant will grow faster in direct sunlight but will tolerate shadier conditions.</p>
+	<p> Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+It is also tolerant of sandy soils but is unable to stand <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>.
+The plant can be grown in smaller pots about 15cm deep, but growth will be slow.</p>
 	<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises/">trellis</a> to scramble on. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will encourage additional growth and improve air circulation.</p>
 	<br>
 </section>